Top 3 Things You’ll Learn

 Top Employer Strategies for 2019

 - Dialing back consumer-directed health plan (CDHP) options – NBGH reports a 9% reduction in the number of employers offering CDHPs as a sole option in 2019, showing that employers want to add more choice back into their plan options.
-By offering traditional health plans and $0 copayments for preventative medications, and contributing more to their employees’ HSAs, you can help lessen the pain of high deductibles while maintaining incentives for cost-conscious spending.
+By offering traditional health plans and $0 copayments for preventative medications, and contributing more to their employees’ HSAs, your clients can help lessen the pain of high deductibles while maintaining incentives for cost-conscious spending.